To be great is to be misunderstood

 Inside the Exhibition

 Experience the diversity of species in the shark family, from prehistory to today.
 Learn about the evolutionary adaptations that make these creatures so complex and unique.
+Sharks is a bilingual exhibition, presented in both English and Spanish.

 - See the prehistoric mega-predator megalodon, the “Tyrannosaurus rex of the seas,” which was so large it preyed on whales